tc39/notes/es9/2018-03/mar-22.md

 SGN: `1..toString()` is valid syntax which is all I'm saying.

-YK: Clariiying question, earlier you said that it's a strawman proposal but you already have opinion about the syntax.
+YK: Clarifying question, earlier you said that it's a strawman proposal but you already have opinion about the syntax.

 SGN: I don't have strong opinions, im just saying these are the challenges we face if we use this syntax Why not the triple dot? because its slightly confusing with the spread operator, which already exists.